microsoft/ghcrawler/README.md

 ***NOTE*** This is an evolving solution and the steps for running will be simplified published, ready-to-use images on Docker Hub.
 For now, follow these steps

 1. Clone the [Microsoft/ghcrawler](https://github.com/Microsoft/ghcrawler.git) and [Microsoft/ghcrawler-dashboard](https://github.com/Microsoft/ghcrawler-dashboard.git) repos.
 1. Set the `CRAWLER_GITHUB_TOKENS` environment var to a semi-colon delimited list of [GitHub API tokens](https://developer.github.com/v3/#authentication) for rate-limiting and permissions.
-For example, `set CRAWLER_GITHUB_TOKENS=432b345acd23`.
+For example, `export CRAWLER_GITHUB_TOKENS=432b345acd23`.
 1. In a command prompt go to `ghcrawler/docker` and run `docker-compose up`.

 Once the containers are up and running, you should see some crawler related messages in the container's console output every few seconds.
 You can control the crawler either using the `cc` command line tool or the browser-based dashboard, both of which are described below.